HL7/fhir-us-mcc/input/pagecontent/index.md

 ### Acknowledgements
 This Implementation Guide was made possible through the visionary leadership of the [National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) ](https://www.niddk.nih.gov/)and the [Agency for Healthcare Research and Quality (AHRQ) ](https://www.ahrq.gov/) with funding from the [Patient-Centered Outcomes Research Trust Fund of the Office of the Assistant Secretary for Planning and Evaluation (ASPE)](https://aspe.hhs.gov/collaborations-committees-advisory-groups/os-pcortf/explore-portfolio).
 The joint NIDDK-AHRQ project team can be found [here](https://cmext.ahrq.gov/confluence/display/EC/Project+Team).
 We would also like to thank the many clinicians, patients, caregivers, researchers, advocates, and subject matter experts who served on our [Technical Expert Panels](https://cmext.ahrq.gov/confluence/display/EC/Technical+Expert+Panels) and [Contract Monitoring Board ](https://cmext.ahrq.gov/confluence/display/EC/Contract+Monitoring+Board) for their time, insight, and support.

-This Implementation Guide was created under the supervision and review of the [HL7 Patient Care Work Group](https://www.hl7.org/Special/committees/patientcare/index.cfm).
-This is the HL7 project page for the [Multiple Chronic Conditions e-Care Project.](https://confluence.hl7.org/display/PC/Multiple+Chronic+Conditions+%28MCC%29+eCare+Plan)
+This Implementation Guide was created under the supervision and review of the [HL7 Patient Care Work Group (PCWG)](https://www.hl7.org/Special/committees/patientcare/index.cfm).
+This is the HL7 project page for the HL7 PCWG [Multiple Chronic Conditions e-Care Project.](https://confluence.hl7.org/display/PC/Multiple+Chronic+Conditions+%28MCC%29+eCare+Plan)
+The [HL7 Learning Health System](https://confluence.hl7.org/display/LHS) and [Clinical Decision Support Work](https://confluence.hl7.org/display/CDS) Groups were co-sponsors of the Implementation Guide development.

 **Implementation Guide Contributors:**
 <table border="1" cellspacing="0" style="width:100.0%">